 I initially wanted to call this post “Walk Like An Egyptian.”
 That is, until Mark informed me that my look seems more ancient-Roman-inspired.
-Either way, I think you can say that the outfit goes beyond retro.
-Maybe you could say it’s a classic?
+Either way, you can say that the outfit goes beyond retro.

 When I started this blog, I wanted to make it more about style than fashion.
 Don’t get me wrong.
 I’ve always loved fashion.
 And the creativity both of famous and emerging designers thrills me.
 But, part of my style includes daring to stray now and then from the crowd regarding the latest trends.